frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

 /gpfs/data/yarmarkovichlab/NeoVerse/post_maxquant.py --config template.json
 ```

 Hard part is to modify the `json` file, please locate `maxquant` and `tunable_parameter` section, it's going to intimating at first glance, but most of the parameters can be left untouched (the one I left as na).
-And for now, I assume we will be using the tesorai `quantified_psm` file, you shall remove the file extension (so tesorai will report file.zip or file.raw, please remove the file extension using excel or writing code), and put this processed file to `/path/to/immunopeptidome_raw_data/sample_x/combined/txt/processed_tesorai.tsv`, my program will particularly look for this path to pick up the result file.
+And for now, I assume we will be using the tesorai `quantified_psm` file, you shall remove the file extension (so tesorai will report file.zip or file.raw, please remove the file extension using excel or writing code) under the column `filename` (no underscore), and put this processed file as `/path/to/immunopeptidome_raw_data/sample_x/combined/txt/other_alg.txt`, my program will particularly look for this path to pick up the result file.

 ```json
     # technology should be keyed on rna sample name